26 Aug Stress Relief Through Music: Why Is Jazz So Relaxing?

 Jazz is the perfect tool to sharpen your ability to focus.
 If you’re trying to work, study or focus some jazzy tunes are all you need to help focus your attention.

-Apart from the daily activities that jazz could be paired up with, surgeons have also claimed that jazz is perfect to increase concentration.
-Spending hours in an operating theatre can get pretty nerve-wrecking and jazz is the perfect antidote to reduce this stress.
+Surgeons also claim that this genre is perfect to increase concentration.
+Spending hours in an operating theatre can get pretty nerve wrecking and soothing music is the perfect antidote to reduce stress.

 So, for the next time you’re looking for a way to de-stress try giving jazz a listen.